brink4531/Brendon_Brinkmann_squareproject/README.md

 - With more time, I would've liked to update the Rest API to implement inserting a new employee from within the app.

 ## What do you think is the weakest part of your project?
 - The weakest part would've been working this project without being on a team.
-TBD?

 ## Did you copy any code or dependencies?
 Please make sure to attribute them here!
 - I am using a Swift package dependency called Alamofire.